natenka/pyneng-book-en/docs/source/book/09_functions/create_func.rst

-It is best not to be lazy to write short comments that describe function.
+It is best to write short comments that describe function.
 For example, describe what function expects to input, what type of arguments should be and what will be the output.
 Besides, it is better to write a couple of sentences about what function does.
 This will help when in a month or two you will be trying to understand what function you wrote is doing.